 - Always check the expiry date, and do not administer if expired.

 Schedule 8 drugs or drugs of dependence are prescription medicines that have a recognised therapeutic need but also a higher risk of misuse, abuse and dependence.

-- The registers used are to be bound with serially numbered pages, corrections must be crossed out and initialed and white out and pencil are not to be used.
+- The registers used are to be bound with serially numbered pages, corrections must be crossed out and initialed - white out and pencil are not to be used

 - The balance of S8 medications held at any particular time must be the same as the balance that is recorded in the register.
 If there is a discrepancy this should be discussed with a supervisor as soon as practicable.
 A register balance must be checked at the handover of shifts and signed by the persons involved in the handover.